Targter/Sweet-Shop-Management-System-IncubyteHiring/readme.md

 ## 🚀 Getting Started

-Follow these instructions to run **Sugar Rush** locally on your machine.
+Follow these instructions to run **Ab Sweets** locally on your machine.

 ### Prerequisites